safespring/cloud-BaaS/Performance-Options.md

-Some hints regarding TSM Backup client performance.
+# TSM Backup Client Performance.

 Tuning the client options can help you use more of the local resources to speed up the backup transfers, at the cost of more CPU, Network and